 Ahead of the conflict, Hamas leader Ismail Haniyeh wrote to Iranian Supreme Leader Ali Khamenei to request Iranian support against Israel.
-Evidently, Iran obliged because, on May 21, Haniyeh praised Iran for supporting the war effort, saying that Tehran "did not hold back with money, weapons, and technical support."
-Separately, Iran's Quds Force Commander Esmail Ghaani sent a letter during the fighting to Mohammed Deif praising him as a "living martyr."
+Iran appears to have obliged because, on May 21, Haniyeh praised Iran for supporting the war effort, saying that Tehran "did not hold back with money, weapons, and technical support."
+Separately, Iran's Quds Force Commander Esmail Qaani sent a letter during the fighting to Mohammed Deif praising him as a "living martyr."